cdoremus/deno-blog/posts/DRAFT_Using_SQLite_with_Deno.2023-02-20.md

     query.finalize();
   // Todo: Verify that data has been updated
 ```
-A `PreparedStatement` object needs to be finalized when the update has been completed or a `SqliteError` will be thrown as is done with querying.
+As with querying, a `PreparedStatement` object needs to be finalized when the update has been completed or a `SqliteError` will be thrown.
 #### Updating using sqlite3
 ```typescript
   // Todo: create a table and fill with data as above.